14 things you’ll find in Dutch houses that make internationals go: “Wait, what?”

 It’s a popular Dutch Christmas tradition and a great way for families to have a gezellig etentje (cosy dinner) together!

-7. Sinks in bedrooms because… we don’t even know
+7. Bathroom sinks in bedrooms because we don’t even know

-You can occasionally find bathroom sinks lurking in Dutch bedrooms like uninvited guests. 🚰
+Like uninvited guests, you can occasionally find bathroom sinks lurking in Dutch bedrooms. 🚰

-Dating back to a time when proper bathrooms weren’t as common, “bedroom sinks” are currently more often found in older houses.
-Newer student houses are also seeing an uptick in these fixtures.
+Dating back to a time when proper bathrooms weren’t as common, “bedroom sinks” are currently more often found in older houses — though newer student houses are also seeing an uptick in these fixtures.

-Students beware, however — some landlords use this “privilege” as an excuse to increase rent on bedrooms with sinks. 😉
+That being said… students beware: some landlords use this “privilege” as an excuse to increase rent on bedrooms that have sinks in them. 😉

 8. Ceramic figures giving each other a perpetual smooch